sindresorhus/electron-store/readme.md

 #### .store

-Get all the config as an object or replace the current config with an object:
+Get all the data as an object or replace the current data with an object:

 ```js
 conf.store = {